Types of video conferencing

 # What is a waiting room

 Waiting room is a preliminary queue of participants who wait to be connected to the meeting.
-If this option is activated, all participants (except moderators and the owner) will be automatically directed to the waiting room.
-This includes the participants who joined from a browser (via WebRTC) and SIP/H.323/RTSP devices.
-The participant, who was moved to the waiting room:
+If this option is activated, all participants will be directed there, if they belong to the category specified when the meeting was created (to learn more, check the “Creating a new conference” section).
+There is a participant in the waiting room:

 cannot be seen in the list of participants by anyone except moderators